ASO-Studio/Toolen/README.md

 ## Overview

 Toolen is a simple GNU/Linux core tool implementation.
-It includes some of the more standard core features and some homebrew tools.
+It includes some of the standard core features and some homebrew tools.

 ## Prepare environment